-ODFW performed a number of Population Viability Assessment model runs for 27 steelhead populations to assess the impact of fisheries mortality on the status and recovery of steelhead in Oregon (Chilcote 2001).
+ODFW performed a number of Population Viability Assessment model runs for 27 steelhead in populations to assess the impact of fisheries mortality on the status and recovery of steelhead in Oregon (Chilcote 2001).
 The model looked at a range of fisheries mortalities from 0% to 75%.
 The results were stated in terms of the probability of the population becoming extinct in 50 years at each fisheries mortality rate.
 For most populations, the modeling suggested that the probability of extinction was essentially zero as long as fisheries mortality rates remained lower than 30%.
 As mortality rates became greater than 40%, the probability of extinction increased dramatically.
 Furthermore, once the probability of extinction increased beyond 0.05, the transition to an extinction probability of 1.00 was very rapid.
-In other words, once mortality rates increase sufficiently to cause the probability of extinction to exceed 0.05, any additional mortality would cause a rapid increase in the likelihood of extinction.
+In other words, once mortality rates increase sufficiently to cause the probability of extinction.
 Because the transition from low to high risk happens so rapidly, there is little room for error (in the model or the measurements of mortality rates).
 To address this concern, ODFW will manage steelhead fisheries not to exceed a maximum fisheries mortality limit to 20%.
 This conservative approach was used to provide a buffer for errors, even though the model results suggested that management under a 40% limit was unlikely to cause extinction.